hashicorp/terraform-cdk/website/docs/cdktf/cli-reference/cli-configuration.html.md

 -> **Note:** CDK for Terraform is currently in [beta](/docs/cdktf/index.html#project-maturity-and-production-readiness).

 The CDK for Terraform (CDKTF) CLI allows you to initialize a new CDKTF project, adjust project settings, synthesize your infrastructure into Terraform configuration files, deploy your CDKTF application, and more.
-You can also use some Terraform CLI commands like `terraform apply` and `terraform destroy` directly, but we recommend using the available []`cdktf cli` commands](/docs/cdktf/cli-reference/commands.html) where possible.
+You can also use some Terraform CLI commands like `terraform apply` and `terraform destroy` directly, but we recommend using the available [`cdktf cli` commands](/docs/cdktf/cli-reference/commands.html) where possible.

 ## Install